Goat Simulator: Sequel

 A sequel was announced in June 2022 during the Summer Game Fest, for Windows, PlayStation 5 and Xbox Series X/S on 17 November 2022.
 It is titled Goat Simulator 3, skipping the name Goat Simulator 2.
 Goat Simulator 3 includes support for four-player online multiplayer, including several mini-games for multiplayer modes.
 The game is developed by Coffee Stain North, which previously handled some of the expansion packs for the game.
 The teaser was a parody of the Dead Island 2 teaser.
+Additional versions have since been released for the Xbox One, PlayStation 4, Nintendo Switch, Nintendo Switch 2, iOS, and Android.

 Adaptations

 Zen Studios released a Goat Simulator table for Pinball FX on August 29, 2024, in what Gamespot called the weirdest crossover yet.

+A card game, titled Goat Simulator: The Card Game, published by MOOD Publishing, was funded on Kickstarter in April 2025 and is expected to release in Q1 2026.